Plastic

-Plastics are a wide range of synthetic or semi-synthetic materials that use polymers as a main ingredient.
-Their plasticity makes it possible for plastics to be moulded, extruded or pressed into solid objects of various shapes.
-This adaptability, plus a wide range of other properties, such as being lightweight, durable, flexible, and inexpensive to produce, has led to its widespread use.
-Plastics typically are made through human industrial systems.
-Most modern plastics are derived from fossil fuel-based chemicals like natural gas or petroleum; however, recent industrial methods use variants made from renewable materials, such as corn or cotton derivatives.
+Plastics are a wide range of synthetic or semisynthetic materials composed primarily of polymers.
+Their defining characteristic, plasticity, allows them to be molded, extruded, or pressed into a diverse range of solid forms.
+This adaptability, combined with a wide range of other properties such as low weight, durability, flexibility, chemical resistance, low toxicity, and low-cost production, has led to their widespread use around the world.
+While most plastics are produced from natural gas and petroleum, a growing minority are produced from renewable resources like polylactic acid.

-9.2 billion tonnes of plastic are estimated to have been made between 1950 and 2017.
-More than half this plastic has been produced since 2004.
-In 2020, 400 million tonnes of plastic were produced.
-If global trends on plastic demand continue, it is estimated that by 2050 annual global plastic production will reach over 1,100 million tonnes.
+Between 1950 and 2017, 9.2 billion metric tons of plastic are estimated to have been made, with more than half of this amount being produced since 2004.
+In 2023 alone, preliminary figures indicate that over 400 million metric tons of plastic were produced worldwide.
+If global trends in plastic demand continue, it is projected that annual global plastic production will exceed 1.3 billion tons by 2060.
+The primary uses for plastic include packaging, which makes up about 40% of its usage, and building and construction, which makes up about 20% of its usage.

-The success and dominance of plastics starting in the early 20th century has caused widespread environmental problems, due to their slow decomposition rate in natural ecosystems.
-Most plastic produced has not been reused, either being captured in landfills or persisting in the environment as plastic pollution.
-Plastic pollution can be found in all the world's major water bodies, for example, creating garbage patches in all of the world's oceans and contaminating terrestrial ecosystems.
+The success and dominance of plastics since the early 20th century has had major benefits for mankind, ranging from medical devices to light-weight construction materials.
+The sewage systems in many countries relies on the resiliency and adaptability of polyvinyl chloride.
+It is also true that plastics are the basis of widespread environmental concerns, due to their slow decomposition rate in natural ecosystems.
+Most plastic produced has not been reused.
+Some is unsuitable for reuse.
+Much is captured in landfills or as plastic pollution.
+Particular concern focuses on microplastics.
+Marine plastic pollution, for example, creates garbage patches.
 Of all the plastic discarded so far, some 14% has been incinerated and less than 10% has been recycled.

 In developed economies, about a third of plastic is used in packaging and roughly the same in buildings in applications such as piping, plumbing or vinyl siding.
 Other uses include automobiles (up to 20% plastic), furniture, and toys.
 In the developing world, the applications of plastic may differ; 42% of India's consumption is used in packaging.
-In the medical field, polymer implants and other medical devices are derived at least partially from plastic.
 Worldwide, about 50 kg of plastic is produced annually per person, with production doubling every ten years.

 The world's first fully synthetic plastic was Bakelite, invented in New York in 1907, by Leo Baekeland, who coined the term "plastics".
 Dozens of different types of plastics are produced today, such as polyethylene, which is widely used in product packaging, and polyvinyl chloride (PVC), used in construction and pipes because of its strength and durability.
-Many chemists have contributed to the materials science of plastics, including Nobel laureate Hermann Staudinger, who has been called "the father of polymer chemistry" and Herman Mark, known as "the father of polymer physics".
+Many chemists have contributed to the materials science of plastics, including Nobel laureate Hermann Staudinger, who has been called "the father of polymer chemistry", and Herman Mark, known as "the father of polymer physics".